 Compared to most other clubs, Sydney Bush Walker walks in general tend to be harder and rougher.
 While there are still some easier walks on the program, a higher proportion of our walks involve elements like big climbs, off track sections, rock-hopping down creeks or scrambling.

-You can have a look at the walks available in the most recent programs from the last year.
-Here are the Winter Program, Spring Program, Summer Program and the current Autumn Program.
+You can have a look at the walks available in recent seasonal programs: Winter Program, Spring Program, Summer Program and Autumn Program.
 Leaders' contact details are only available to members, so are omitted from these versions of the program.

 As well as bushwalking, there are a number of other activities that regularly appear on the club program.
 Canyoning trips in the nearby Blue Mountains feature most weekends in summer.
 There are also abseiling, li-loing, kayaking, cross country skiing, snow-shoeing, cycling and social events.